 In all automobiles taking part in competitions, there must be some form of protection between the engine and the driver's compartment, and the driver's compartment and the fuel tank, suitable and sufficient in the case of fire for preventing the passage of flame.
-Any vehicle competing in a competition shall be fitted with a fire-extinguisher in a place accessible to the driver, when strapped in, and officials.
-The fire-extinguisher shall be in good working order, and, if a gauge is not fitted, evidence must be furnished to prove that the extinguisher was purchased new or serviced within the six months prior.
-The aforementioned servicing requirement does not apply to Fire Stryker extinguishers, which are also acceptable.
+Any vehicle competing in a competition shall be fitted with a dry powder fire-extinguisher (minimum capacity of 1.5kg unless a higher capacity is stipulated in the relevant category/event regulations) in a place accessible to the driver, when strapped in, and officials.
+The fire-extinguisher shall be in good working order, and evidence must be furnished to prove that the extinguisher was purchased new or serviced within the six months prior.
+The aforementioned servicing requirement does not apply to Fire Stryker extinguishers, which are also acceptable as an additional safety measure.
 Extinguishers containing carbon tetrachloride are prohibited.
-The size of the fire extinguisher required shall be specified in the relevant category regulations.